How to care for your newborn’s mouth

-Congratulations on your new bundle of joy….this is an exciting time, so many firsts.
+Congratulations on your new bundle of joy!
+This is such an exciting time for new parents; there are so many firsts to experience.

-With all of the things you need to know to care for your infants well being, their mouth is not something that most parents even think about.
-Nor is it something we even talk much about.
+With all of the things you need to know to care for your infants well being, their mouth is not something most parents even think of or talk much about.

 It used to be we were told to bring your child to the dentist around age three.
 Times have changed, now we know there is more we can do to give our kids a good start to a healthy life beginning with how we take care of their mouth.

 Start protecting your baby’s mouth a few days after birth even before any teeth appear, by wiping your baby’s gums to reduce bacteria growth.

 Wipe your child’s gums with a soft wet washcloth or a clean gauze pad after each feeding and especially before bed.